-The Staff plans to continue to operate with a total of from 26-28 PINS over the next five years.
-Our in-house Staff will perform regulatory review functions including formula rate plan reviews, rate cases, fuel monitoring, certificate reviews, rider reviews, etc. For matters requiring specialized expertise, the Staff will outsource these requirements to expert consultants with the required competencies.
+The Staff plans to continue to operate with a total of from 24-30 PINS over the next five years.
+To keep pace with the complexity of utility regulation and the significant changes in energy policy anticipated over the next five years (increased demand for electricity generated by electric cars, increased push for renewable energy, etc.) the Staff must either expand its audit personnel or use outside consultants in conjunction with existing Staff.
+Our in-house Staff will continue to perform regulatory review functions including formula rate plan reviews, rate cases, fuel monitoring, certificate reviews, rider reviews, etc. For matters requiring specialized expertise, the Staff will outsource these requirements when necessary to expert consultants with the required competencies.
 The Staff will continue to strive to improve our service to the Commission by maintaining on-going education and training for Staff members and by improving internal reporting systems to minimize response times to the Commission and to meet all statutory or Commission imposed deadlines.
 We will also continue to enhance our mapping system to upgrade it to industry standards and improve the accuracy of the maps.